teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .question}

-As a result, only the text of the poem remains, while the source was removed for text one.
+As a result, only the poem's text remains, while the source was removed for text one.
 Galaxy names the files after the task used to create that step.
 While this can be helpful, we change the name to a clearer filename.

 {% snippet faqs/galaxy/datasets_rename.md %}